chengxuHawkwood/Pratical-System-Design/README.md

 Using redis to maintain each IP's recent k visits in m milleseconds where k and m are the configurations of the middleware.
 The redis record data structure is like [[ip+method]:[timestamp1, timestamp2,...]].
 # Update:Add pagination designs to the postlist
 Make use of an offset state to manage the pagination.
+# Update:Add core part of chat system.
+Users that follow each other are considered friends
+Simple version: poll the server every three seconds to get most recent chat history.
+Use the SHA512 hash result of sorted users list as an index of thread table which represent a chat session between specific users.